 macOS Mojave or older, or a PC running iTunes for Windows

-If your device isn’t running macOS Catalina, you’ll have to use iTunes in order to connect your iPhone.
-You can download iTunes from the official website.
-Here are the appropriate steps depending on which version of iTunes your device is running:
+If your device isn’t running macOS Catalina or later, you’ll have to use iTunes in order to connect your iPhone.
+First, download iTunes and install it on your computer.
+Take the appropriate steps depending on which version of iTunes your device is running:

-- On iTunes 12, click on the iPhone icon in the upper-left corner of the iTunes window.
+- On iTunes 12 and older, click on the iPhone icon in the upper-left corner of the iTunes window.

 - On iTunes 11, click on the iPhone tab displayed on the right side of the iTunes window.